-Time away from work can be extremely helpful for maintaining a good work/life balance.
-Obvious encourages everyone to take time off when needed, and ensuring that your colleagues do the same.
+Time away from work can be extremely helpful for maintaining a good work-life balance.
+Obvious encourages everyone to take time off when needed, and ensure that your colleagues do the same.

 A great example of taking time off is an Obvious-er taking a day to do some spring cleaning.
 Vacations don't have to be trips to exotic places, but instead could be taking some time for oneself at home.
 We don't frown on people taking time off, but rather encourage people to take care of themselves and others by having some time away.
 If you notice that your co-worker is working long hours over a sustained period, you may want to let them know about the time off policy.

 While working from home, time off might not seem as straightforward, but it is necessary all the same.
 We encourage teams to take time off and work with clients to plan for leave periods synchronised for the entire team, so that they can use the time to recharge energy.

 Types of Time Off